Bhotiyas of Uttarakhand: Ethnic groups

 The Bhotiyas of Uttarakhand are scattered over the seven main river valleys in the three border districts of Pithoragarh, Chamoli and Uttarkashi.
 The seven major Bhotiya groups in Uttarakhand are the Johari, Darmiya, Chaudansi, Byansi, Marchha (Mana Valley), Tolchha (Niti Valley) and Jadh.

 Rangkas

-The isolated Rangkas (Rang, Rung) tribe has a population of 600 and is found in the outskirts of the Mahakali valley.
+The isolated Rangkas (Rang, Rung) tribe has a population of thousands and is found on the outskirts of the Mahakali valley.
 According to Ethnologue, the Rangkas are ethnically related or are of the Johar tribe.

 Byansis

 The religion practised by the Byansis leans towards Bön-Animism, with influences from Tibetan Buddhism and Hinduism.